 Keep an Audit Log of All Activity on WordPress

-WP Security Audit Log, one of the most popular WordPress security monitoring plugins also has WordPress security email alerts notifications, which do come in quite handy because in reality you cannot manually monitor the audit log all day long.
+WP Security Audit Log, one of the most popular WordPress security monitoring plugins also has WordPress security email alerts notifications, which do come in quite handy because, in reality, you cannot manually monitor the audit log all day long.
 With the WordPress security email alerts you can configure rules to monitor a specific activity and when such activity takes place you are instantly alerted via email.
-You can configure rules for example to monitor WordPress users that might login during odd hours or login from an unusual IP addresses and location.
+You can configure rules for example to monitor WordPress users that might log in during odd hours or log in from an unusual IP address and location.
 You can configure rules to receive an email when a plugin or theme is installed, activated, updated or a file is modified.
 It is up to you to what type of WordPress activity you want to monitor but the possibilities are endless.